danielmccannsayles/KidFightGame/README.md

 1. Create a new venv, and activate it
 2. Pip install -r requirements.txt
-3. Set server_address.py to the local ip address of the computer that will run the server
+3. Make a server_address.py file in the main directory and set it to the local ip address of the computer that will run the server
 4. Run mserver.py
 5. Run mclient.py on two different machines or terminals
 6. Be creative!